BenGavan/CV/README.md

 #### 2nd place in the UK CANSAT competition at the design stage, 2019-2020

-I participated in a team of six in the UK CANSAT competition where we had to design and build a “satellite” that could be dropped from a variety of hights, detect detachment, deploy parachutes, and perform additional tasks, all whilst relaying data to a ground station designed and built by the team.
+I participated in a team of six in the UK CANSAT competition where we had to design and build a “satellite” that could be dropped from a variety of heights, detect detachment, deploy parachutes, and perform additional tasks, all whilst relaying data to a ground station designed and built by the team.
 Unfortunately, due to the COVID-19 pandemic, the competition was cancelled in March 2020 along with any further hands-on work.
 At that time, we had placed 2nd in the UK at the design stage.
 Even though we could not complete the project, I gained experience through hands-on work and/or